Heather KaufmanDPM, FACFAS

 For as long as I can remember I have been interested in medicine.
 Even as a child, I remember performing surgeries on my stuffed animals.
 They always did so well and had excellent recoveries!

 Although I’ve always been interested in science and medicine, I graduated from the University of South Carolina with a B.A. in Journalism.
 (Long story!)
 However, my love of medicine never waned.
-Soon after graduation I went back to school and completed my pre-medical education at Kennesaw State University, followed by my Doctorate in Podiatric Medicine from the Ohio College of Podiatric Medicine in Cleveland, OH.
+Soon after graduation I went back to school and completed my pre-medical education at Kennesaw State University.
+I then earned my Doctorate in Podiatric medicine at the Ohio College of Podiatric Medicine, which is now called the Kent State University College of Podiatric Medicine.

 I completed my residency training in forefoot and rearfoot reconstruction/ankle surgery in New York and New Jersey, earning my certificate from Kessler Memorial Hospital in Hammonton, NJ.
 Following residency, I took a position with a large podiatry group in Grand Junction, CO, where I practiced for a little over six years.
 However, I found through that experience that I really wanted to be my own boss rather than continue to work for someone else.
 And so, I bought Anchorage Foot & Ankle Clinic, LLC, and started practicing in Anchorage in 2014.